-That dialog has continued at the state, regional and national levels, and has grown to include not only our member ski areas but also representatives from throughout the industry.
-It hasn't been all talk, either - our discussions have given rise to action in the form of policy changes, events and programs aimed at actively encouraging and supporting participation in our sport by Black skiers and riders.
+That dialog has continued at the state, regional and national levels, and has grown to include not only our member ski areas but also representatives throughout the industry.
+Discussions have given rise to action in the form of policy changes, events and programs aimed at actively encouraging and supporting participation in snowsports by anyone experiencing barriers to the sport, whether racial, physical, social or systemic.
 We've got a long way to go, but we're moving in the right direction.